Copado-Bootcamp/BootcampExamples/sample_Apex_Classes_better/README.md

 # Change Log:

 17 Jun 2026 - jnelson updated the CaseUpdateHandler to address Salesforce Summer '26 changes which deprecated WITH SECURITY_ENFORCED.
 Replaced WITH SECURITY_ENFORCED with WITH USER_MODE.
-Also made minor improvements to the TestMethod5 Apex Class